Legend in D minor, Op. 59/1;

 About the event

-Many say Symphony No. 7 is Dvořák’s finest composition.
+Many say Symphony No. 7 is Dvořák’s finest piece of music.
 After hearing Brahms’s Symphony No. 3, the composer decided to return to the genre following a hiatus of five years.
-“There is not a single superfluous note in the work,” he wrote to his publisher.
-The work reflects the heated Czech political passions of the time, as well as the composer’s peaceful, harmonious love for his homeland.
+“There is not a single superfluous note in the work”, he wrote to his publisher.
+The piece features heated Czech political passions, together with the composer’s peaceful, harmonious love for his homeland.
 The slow movement represents Dvořák’s mourning of his mother, who had recently died, and of his eldest daughter, who passed away at an early age.